Onemind-Services-LLC/naf/50 Version Control Systems in Network Automation with Git/exercise_3.md

 ![alt text](image-62.png)

 In this lab, we successfully automated the process of backing up configurations and integrating Ansible with Git for version control using GitLab.

+**Currently, we're executing the "show version" and "show ip interface" commands, storing their outputs in GitLab.
+Additionally, we can back up the router configuration to GitLab as well.**